Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Preparing for War:
-- The chapter opens with Daenerys Targaryen rallying her forces and preparing for a major military campaign to expand her dominion.
+- The story continues with Daenerys Targaryen rallying her forces and preparing for a major military campaign to expand her dominion.
 - She consults with her advisors and strategizes the best course of action to conquer the slaver cities of Yunkai, Astapor, and Meereen.
 2. Facing Fierce Resistance:
 - Daenerys leads her forces into battle, encountering fierce resistance from the slaver cities and their armies.